0xPolygonHermez/eslint-config-hermez/README.md

 This repo contains a shareable ESLint config to share across all the frontend projects in the Hermez organization.
 It has been designed to work with TypeScript and React.

-This config will ignore common directories in a React project created with `create-react-app`:
+This config will ignore common directories and files in a React project:

 - `node-modules`
-- `build`
-- `public`
+- `package-lock.json`

 # Setup